tilt-dev/company/product-development/README.md

 Victor is responsible for ensuring that the [backlog of unstarted epics](https://app.clubhouse.io/windmill/epics?state_ids=500008016&state_ids=500008001) is continually full and that epics are increasingly being better defined.
 There should be no shortage of epics.
 Dan B and Nick and Victor are responsible for maintaining the priority of the backlog (higher priority toward the top in the Clubhouse view, when the triangle is pointing down).

+Anyone advocating for an epic's priority (or priorities in general) should @-mention Victor in an epic and/or raise a discussion in the [weekly epics meeting](https://github.com/windmilleng/company/blob/master/product-development/README.md#weekly-epics-meeting).

 <img src="images/epics-priority.png" height="100" />

 ## Picking an epic to work on